-In June of 1999, St. Pierre was selected by the NGCA to coach the U.S. team at the U.S./Japan Collegiate Golf Championships in Chiba, Japan, where the Americans captured their fourth consecutive title.
+In June 1999, St. Pierre was selected by the National Golf Coaches Association (NGCA) to coach the U.S. team at the U.S./Japan Collegiate Golf Championships in Chiba, Japan, where the Americans captured their fourth consecutive title.

 In its February 2002 issue, Golf for Women magazine named St. Pierre to its "Top 50 Women PGA/LPGA Instructors" list.

-Prior to the start of last year, St. Pierre served as the assistant coach of the United States women's golf team at the World University Games held in Torino, Italy for the second time after also serving as the coach in 2004.
-She led the team to a gold medal for the second straight time as well.
+In 2006, St. Pierre has served as the assistant coach of the United States women's golf team at the World University Games held in Torino, Italy for the second time after also serving as the coach in 2004.
+She led the team to a gold medal for the second straight time.

 A native of Syracuse, N.Y., St. Pierre chose Penn State for its academic and athletic reputation.
 As a Nittany Lion herself, St. Pierre's team won several team titles as well as qualifying for the NCAA Championships.

 After her graduation in 1983, St. Pierre completed an apprenticeship with the Professional Golfers Association (PGA) at the Innisbrook Resort in Tarpon Springs, Fla.
-In 1985, she returned to the University as an assistant coach for both the men's and women's golf teams under Mary Kennedy-Zierke.
-She earned 1991 Mid-Atlantic/East Region Coach-of-the-Year honors.
+In 1985, she returned to Penn State as an assistant coach for both the men's and women's golf teams under Mary Kennedy-Zierke.
+She earned 1991 Mid-Atlantic/East Region Coach of the Year honors.

-From 2000-2004, St. Pierre served as secretary for the National Golf Coaches Association, prior to becoming the president of the NGCA following her time as secretary.
+From 2000-04, St. Pierre served as secretary for the NGCA, prior to becoming the president of the NGCA following her time as secretary.
 St. Pierre has been a guest lecturer for the PGA teaching and coaching summit as well as the National Golf Foundation.

-A Class A member of the PGA, the Nittany Lion coach has taught in New York and Florida and is currently the director of instruction at the Penn State golf courses.
-During the winter, St. Pierre teaches a golf conditioning class for the local community, as well as instructing health and human development classes at Penn State.
+A Class A member of the PGA, the Nittany Lion coach has taught in New York and Florida and is currently the director of instruction at the Penn State Golf Courses.
+During the winter, St. Pierre teaches a golf conditioning class for the local community.
 She also serves as the director for the Penn State summer golf schools, and co-directs five junior camps.
 In addition to all that, St. Pierre is the author of Golf Fundamentals, an instructional book for recreational players.